 10 credits overlap with FYS4110 – Modern quantum mechanics

-A midterm exam consisting of a home assignment, with approximately 20 percent weight (October).
-Written final exam will have approximately 80 percent weight on the final grade.
+A midterm exam consisting of a home assignment, with 20% weight (October).
+Midterm exam must be passed to take the final exam.
+Final written exam, 4 hours (December).
+The final exam will have 80% weight on the final grade.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.